es-joy/jsdoc-eslint-parser/README.md

 ```

 ... for the function expression, we might look for the JSDoc Block at point C
-first, but then if not present, look for it at point A. The `getJSDocComment`
+or B first, but then if not present, look for it at point A. The
-method uses such an algorithm, and we call this in our parser currently on
+`getJSDocComment` method uses such an algorithm, and we call this in our
-each node such that this may currently result in the same `jsdoc` being
-repeated on two different nodes, e.g., if there is no JSDoc block at point B or
+parser currently on each node.
+If there is no JSDoc block at point B or
-C, the node for the `aFunc` `Identifier` node should get the JSDoc Block at
+C, the node for the `aFunc` `VariableDeclaration` node should get the JSDoc
-point A added just as the `FunctionExpression` will get the same JSDoc Block
+Block at point A added instead of the `FunctionExpression` getting it.

-added.
+Although abstractly, it may appear a better fit with `FunctionExpression`,
+the practical purposes of finding JSDoc blocks relates more to position and
+code generation, which should be easiest to work with if in a position closest
+to its actual location.

 Note that the AST produced is described in the
 [jsdoccomment](https://github.com/es-joy/jsdoccomment) project.
 Additionally,